Dog Body Language: Stress Signals Owners Miss

 Licking can be social, affectionate, attention-seeking, or an appeasement signal.
 Watch whether the dog leans in, moves away, stiffens, or relaxes after you pause.

-Freezing, hard eyes, growling, guarding posture, repeated avoidance, food refusal, or tension around children deserve immediate management and professional guidance when risk is present.
+Freezing, hard eyes, growling, guarding posture, repeated avoidance, food refusal, or tension around children deserve more space right away and hands-on help when risk is present.

 The subtle stress signals that come before barking, growling, hiding, snapping, or shutting down.